 Beginning stage to the most astounding treks to Annapurna Base Camp, Annapurna Range is properly called the ‘Scope of the Gods’.
-A happy site, the Range is a characteristic amphitheater ringed by a mammoth, great treks like Annapurna 1, Glacier Dome, Gangapurna, Fang and the fishtailed pinnacle of Machhapuchhare.
+A happy site, the Range is a characteristic amphitheater ringed by a mammoth, great treks like Annapurna 1, Glacier Dome, Gangapurna, Fang, and the fishtailed pinnacle of Machhapuchhare.
 With a few pinnacles extending over 7000 meters, the experience is undoubtedly exciting.

-Devoted to Hindu Lord Shiva, the altars and sanctuaries of Pashupatinath draw in a huge number of guests from inside and outside the nation consistently.
-This lush gorge close to the green and air terminal is thought to be one of the dwelling places Lord Shiva.
+Devoted to the Hindu Lord Shiva, the altars and sanctuaries of Pashupatinath draw in a huge number of guests from inside and outside the nation consistently.
+This lush gorge close to the green and air terminal is thought to be one of the dwelling places of Lord Shiva.

 The strikingly lovely Golden Gate is Nepal’s pride.
 The entryway is adorned with valuable stones and is of awesome religious and chronicled significance.
-The entryway is illustrious in assembled and structure and surmounted by the figure of Kali and Garuda.
+The entryway is illustrious in assembled structure and is surmounted by the figure of Kali and Garuda.
 It is trusted that the brilliant door is two great fairies.
 The engineering and amazing excellence of the entryway captivates the vacationers.